Apply for this licence

 - complete an application form

 - have 2 referees for a firearm certificate and 1 referee for shotgun certificate

 - pay the fee for the certificate you are applying for

 You must also prove to the chief officer of police that you’re allowed to have a firearms certificate and pose no danger to public safety or to the peace.

-A shotgun certificate won’t be given or renewed if the chief officer of police has a reason that you shouldn’t be allowed to have a shotgun under the Firearms Act.
-Or if they don’t think you have a good reason to have, buy or acquire a shotgun.
+A shotgun certificate will not be given or renewed if the chief officer of police has a reason that you should not be allowed to have a shotgun under the Firearms Act.
+Or if they do not think you have a good reason to have, buy or acquire a shotgun.

 A certificate usually lasts 5 years from the date it was issued or renewed.

 Your certificate will include a photograph of you and information about the firearm(s) or shotgun(s) you have in your possession.